Obtain a digital certificate to create a digital signature

 Get a digital signature from a certificate authority or a Microsoft partner

-If you plan to exchange digitally-signed documents together with other people, and you want the recipients of your documents to be able to verify the authenticity of your digital signature, you can obtain a digital certificate from a reputable third-party certificate authority (CA) or from Office Marketplace.
+If you plan to exchange digitally-signed documents together with other people, and you want the recipients of your documents to be able to verify the authenticity of your digital signature, you can obtain a digital certificate from a reputable third-party certificate authority (CA)

 Create a digital certificate to digitally sign a document immediately